MapleWheels/ModdingToolkit/README.md

         }
     );

+    // Availability: CLIENT AND SERVER
+    // Displays as a Slider in the Settings Menu: Gameplay Tab
+    // Creates a limited range variable, only available as INT or FLOAT.
+    // FOR FLOAT: IConfigRangeFloat => ConfigManager.AddConfigRangeFloat()
+    IConfigRangeInt icri = ConfigManager.AddConfigRangeInt(
+        "TestEntry04",  // [REQUIRED] Variable name
+        "ModdingTK",    // [REQUIRED] Mod name, used for the config file name.
+        10,             // [REQUIRED] Default value.
+        0,              // [REQUIRED] Minimum value.
+        20,             // [REQUIRED] Maximum value.
+        21              // [REQUIRED] Steps on the Slider.
+Should be ((Max - Min)/IncrementPerStep) + 1
+    );

     // Availability: CLIENT ONLY
-    IControlConfig myKeybind = ConfigManage.AddConfigKeyOrMouseBind(
+    // Creates a Key/Mouse Bind in the Settings Menu: Controls Tab IControlConfig myKeybind = ConfigManage.AddConfigKeyOrMouseBind(
         "MyListVar4",           // [REQUIRED] Variable name
         "MyModName",            // [REQUIRED] Mod name, used for the config file name.